 Truth is, last night I had a dream that I wrote this post, so now I feel impelled to write it.
-I dream that I was interviewing a fellow students about how their environment affects their work and it came down to 3 things that actually makes sense, even though it’s all coming from dreamland.
+I dream that I was interviewing a fellow student about how their environment affects their work and it came down to 3 things that actually makes sense, even though it’s all coming from dreamland.
 Here are the 3 spaces we discussed, funny thing in my dream we were all attending same preparation classes and learning for the GED.

 Physical spaces Do I have enough space to create that’s free from chaos and distractions?
 Do I have all the tools I need to get my job done efficiently?
 There’s nothing worse than having the energy, inspiration, and the motivation to keep learning, but you don’t – simply because you don’t have or can’t find what you need.